crohrer/spotifyRadioPlaylist/readme.md

 ## Contributing

-If you successfully use this script for a radio station that is not listed yet in `station-examples.md`, please add that config to the examples.
+If you successfully use this script for a radio station that is not listed yet in `station-examples.md`, please open a pull request to add that config to the examples or open a new issue and I will add it.
 It might help others.
+(Don't forget to remove your clientId & clientSecret!)

 If you try this script on a new radio station and something doesn't work, open an issue with a description of the problem & your radio station config (Don't forget to remove your clientId & clientSecret!).
 Maybe we can get it to work.